-I found some dead baby bees outside Hive #1 today, and now I’m thinking I may have made a mistake when I added the second brood chamber over the weekend.
+I found some dead baby bees outside Hive #1 today, and now I’m thinking I may have made a mistake when I added the second deep over the weekend.

 Moving some fully drawn frames into the new box was an okay move, but separating them by putting empty frames between all the drawn frames may have split up the brood too much for the limited number of bees to keep them warm enough to develop properly… and so inevitably a few have died from the cold.
 I hope it’s only these few.

 UPDATE (Aug.
 19/10): I only saw dead white bees (pupae) that one day.
 The weather has been warm since and the bees have been out every day in impressive numbers.
 I’m not worried about Hive #1 as long as the warm weather holds up.
 Even on cloudy days with showers, as long as it’s warm, they’re out en masse.
 Hive #2 was slow for a while, but their activity has picked up in the past few days.

 I’m in the beginning stages of beekeeping… just reading.

 I hope to start up next year near Clarenville, NL

 From what I have read from one book it said that the hive has to be around 90 degrees, so the trick is to move as fast as you can once the hive is open.
 They have to gorge themselves with honey to generate the heat required to get the temperature back.